 The project initiators

-Family Included was initiated by five people and is administered by The Family Initiative.
+Family Included was initiated by five people and is administered by Duncan Fisher.

 Mary Steen is Professor of Midwifery at the University of South Australia in Adelaide.
 Mary has practiced and researched family inclusive care for many years.
 She wrote Reaching Out: involving fathers in maternity care for the Royal College of Midwives in UK in 2012.